Canadian Health Network

 CBT is also about Altering Attitude (AA) of the patient towards life.
 He no longer sees life as a burden, rather as a relaxed journey.
 The therapist helps him overcome the feelings of resentment (the biggest risk factor for relapse), false expectations, over sensitiveness, and every other negation that could lead to relapse.
 It’s something a counselor won’t be able to do due to time and other restrictions.

 Therapy Vs Counseling – Fear Management

 Managing the unknown form of fear has been one of the biggest challenges for the therapists.
 The patients have an acute sense of fear that makes them depend on some kind of addiction.
-Counselor won’t be able to diagnose the root causes of fear, because it doesn’t show up easily.
+Counsellor calgary won’t be able to diagnose the root causes of fear, because it doesn’t show up easily.
 In most of eh cases, the patient himself is unclear.

 The intensity of fear may vary, depending on the family, community, social, and work environment impact.
 People working in strange cities may experience fear.
 People working with strangers may also experience fear.
 There are many other causes also.

 A therapist will try and detect the root cause of fear and find a practical solution.
 His aim is to make sure the patient gets relief from fear to lead a normal life.